-This morning I woke up to hundreds of messages from people asking me if I was okay because they heard there was a massive blackout at the Vatican.
+In the middle of the night I woke up to hundreds of messages from people asking me if I was okay because they heard there was a massive blackout and shootout at the Vatican.

 First, thanks everyone for your concern.

-Second, there was no massive blackout at the Vatican.
+Second and third, there was no massive blackout at the Vatican and certainly no shootout.

 I received so many links to videos and articles about how a huge sting was underway.
 There was a gunfight.
 The Vatican was surrounded by military and police.
 And the pope was arrested and being held in an Italian prison waiting for the FBI to arrive.